Deepanshusingh21/ATM_project/README.md

-This project is related to how ATM is working.
+This project is blueprint or working model of ATM
+In the project tkinter and mysql are used.